Plexippus (spider)

 Plexippus is a genus of jumping spiders that was first described by Carl Ludwig Koch in 1846.
 It is considered a senior synonym of Hissarinus and Apamamia.

 Taxonomy

 In Maddison's 2015 classification of the family Salticidae, Plexippus is placed in the tribe Plexippini, part of the Salticoida clade of the subfamily Salticinae.

+Distribution

+Plexippus are found in Oceania, Asia, Europe, Africa, North and South America, Australia, and on the Pacific Islands.